 One thing I would point out is the boom height and position of one’s feet on the pedals as to their distance up off of the pavement.
 Certainly the higher the boom the more distance exists between the bottom of the shoe and the pavement.
 Most trikes have similar boom heights.
 Only a few are much higher and those that have high booms do appear quite unique.
 And I am pretty sure that many riders don’t care for riding in that position as for one reason or another they find it uncomfortable and objectionable.
 Of course, the larger (longer) one’s feet are the closer they will be to the pavement while positioned on the pedals.

 Besides SPD shoes their are other options such as heel slings (straps) for the foot to sit in which keep the foot (shoe) from falling down onto the pavement.
+This is my personal preference as I don’t like using SPD shoes and pedals.
 You can read the BentRider article HERE.
 I will be featuring these heel slings in my next posting on this blog.

 By the way, I tried to find a picture of this “leg suck” online to post here, but couldn’t find a thing.
 I then got the idea that I would ask my friend to do that again so I could get a picture of it.
 He declined to help me out on this.
 I am thinking … “what kind of a friend it this that won’t help out his friend when his friend asks for his help?”
 Seriously, I sure hope the next time he tries riding the trike he will be wearing the SPD shoes.
 I really don’t care to see a repeat of this.
 Leg Suck … it’s not a pretty sight.
 And we all want to …